wingify/wingify.github.io/_posts/2017-10-04-migrating-towards-yarn-webpack.markdown

 ![](/images/2017/10/migration.png)

 For the past couple of years, we have been using [require.js](http://requirejs.org/) for module loading and [Grunt](https://gruntjs.com/) for automating tasks on front-end, for one out of many projects we have in Wingify.
 The project has a huge code-base and has many independent components inside it with some shared utilities.
-As we are constantly developing features on a regular basis, the code-base is getting larger as well but we didn't have any concrete build system which could be scaled upon adding newer components.
+Also, there was no concrete build system which could be scaled upon adding new components.

 **Require.js** was being used for good code-structuring, managing modules and their loading.
 All the different modules were having their own `require-config.js` file to define rules for a particular module.